Beat the heat: Summer skincare tips for healthier skin

 Apply 1 ounce of sunscreen to your entire body 30 minutes before going outside; reapply as needed.

-See a dermatologist at least once a year for a professional skin exam.
+See a dermatologist at least once a year for a skin exam.

-The National Weather Service also provides the following tips for healthy skin and preventive care for people who may be spending more time outdoors than usual this summer:
+The National Weather Service also offers tips for healthy skin and preventive care for people spending lots of time outdoors this summer:

 Use extra caution near water and sand.
-These surfaces reflect the damaging rays of the sun, which can increase your chance of sunburn.
+These surfaces reflect UV light, increasing the risk of sunburn.

 Check the UV index each day.
-The higher the UV index, the more you should do to protect yourself from the sun.
-When planning outdoor activities, follow EPA’s safety recommendations.
+The higher the index, the more protection is needed.
+Follow the EPA’s safety recommendations for outdoor activities.

-Get vitamin D safely.
-The skin needs sunlight to help manufacture vitamin D, which is important for normal bone health.
-However, overexposure to UV light can be detrimental by damaging and killing skin cells.
+The skin needs sunlight to help manufacture vitamin D, which is important for normal bone health, but avoid overexposure.

 How does preventive healthcare access support patients with skin-related conditions?

-Each year in the United States, nearly six million people are treated for skin cancer.
-The annual medical cost of treating skin cancer is $8.9 billion.
-Overall wellness and access to preventive care are key for those who want to avoid getting skin diseases and those who may already have skin issues.
+Each year in the United States, nearly six million people seek treatment for skin cancer.
+Americans spend about $8.9 billion annually on treating skin cancer.
+Overall wellness and access to preventive care are key to avoiding skin diseases, and for people who may already have skin issues.

-Access to primary care physicians and specialists is critical to preventive care.
-Patients who see their provider regularly receive skincare-related services:
+Preventive care requires access to primary care physicians and specialists.
+Patients who see their provider regularly benefit from:

 Counseling and instruction about UV exposure